Updated 2026 Regulations Airbnb Booking.com

 • Periodic captures of your listing (once a month)

-• Each capture shows the visible license number
+• Each capture shows the visible licence number

 • Blockchain timestamp proves the exact date